jlumijarvi/mysql-replication-docker/README.md

 Login to the slave server.
 Make sure [Docker](https://docs.docker.com/install/) is installed.
 Clone this repo.

-Move the master database dump into the /docker-entrypoint-initdb.d directory and rename it to dump.sql.
+Move the master database dump into the /docker-entrypoint-initdb.d directory, unzip if needed and rename it to dump.sql.

 Copy .env.example into .env and set the variables in the file.